Forests Commission Victoria: Ash Wednesday bushfires

-End of an era – 1983
+1983

 Not long after the Ash Wednesday bushfires, Victoria's long and distinctive use of statutory authorities like the Forests Commission was repudiated by the newly elected John Cain Labor Government seeking to assert control over policy and spending.
 So in a surprise move, the Forests Commission, along with many others like the MMBW, was replaced by central executive control and a departmental model.

 The formation of Department of Conservation, Forests and Lands (CFL) was announced in State Parliament on 5 May 1983 and came into operational effect on 1 September 1983.
 On 2 November 1983 there was a short Act of Parliament to legalise the arrangements.
 The Commission was then merged into a newly created department along with the Crown Lands and Survey Department, National Park Service, Soil Conservation Authority and Fisheries and Wildlife.

 The last Liberal Government Minister of the Forests Commission was Tom Austin, MLA and the first Labor Minister of CFL was Rod MacKenzie, MLC.
 However, the appointment of a British academic, Professor Tony Eddison, as the new Director-General of CFL took most by surprise.

 The new mega department managed 38% of Victoria's land area with approximately 4500 staff and in its first full financial year of operation, 1984/85, had a budget of $154 million.
 Just under half of the staff of CFL had come from the Forests Commission.

 The amalgamation and restructure was a protracted and disruptive process over the next three years.
 Each of the component parts of the new department had its own challenges in the amalgamation but some foresters and technical staff in particular struggled to make the transition from a powerful, highly regularised and homogenous culture to the new blended organisation.
 Others saw it as a career opportunity to diversify and were ultimately appointed to many of the senior policy, conservation, operational and regional manager roles in the newly emerging organisation.

 Significantly, the Forestry Fund which had existed successfully since 1918, was withdrawn and all timber royalties and revenue returned to the State Treasury.
 The department then needed to compete with other agencies and rely on annual budget allocations with little ability to save and invest.

-Conservation, Forests and Lands (CFL) – 1983 to 1990
+1983 to 1990

 The pace of change in forests management accelerated with the new State Government impatient to implement their policies and institutional reform including: